sudomistress/aspects-love/content/news/week-one-clears/index.md

 ![Center](elyp7clear.png)

-One of our FC members, Elyria, got together with a long time BFFs of our FC Tanine and Maxi, braved party finder their teir for each kill!
+One of our FC members, Elyria, got together with a long time BFFs of our FC Tanine and Maxi, and braved party finder their teir for each kill!
 So far they have made it to P8S part 1 and may even still clear it this week.

 ### Check out their P7S clear!